badbye/Getting-and-Cleaning-Data/CodeBook.md

 subject: merged by subject.train and subject.test.

 wear: Merged by X, y and subjet.
 First dataset asked by step 1.

+variables in wear:

-   subject: refers to each subject.
+*  subject: refers to each subject.

-   activity: WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTAIRS; SITTING; STANDING; LAYING.
+*  activity: WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTAIRS; SITTING; STANDING; LAYING.

-   others: kinds of measurements for each activity and each subject.
+*  others: kinds of measurements for each activity and each subject.

-step 2:
+step 2&3&4:
 -----------------------------------------------------
 mean.std.index: indicates whether a variable is a mean/std measurement.

 wear2: extract from wear, just contains the mean and standard deviation of each measurement corresponding to each activity and each subject.

 step 5:
 --------------------------------------------
 subject.activity: Final tiny data asked by step 5. reshaped from wear2.

+variables in subject.activity:

-   subject: refers to each subject.
+*   subject: refers to each subject.
-   activity: WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTAIRS; SITTING; STANDING; LAYING.
+*   activity: WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTAIRS; SITTING; STANDING; LAYING.
-   others: mean or standard deviation of measurements for each activity and each subject.
+*   others: mean or standard deviation of measurements for each activity and each subject.